Root Canal Treatment

 Root canal treatment removes infected tissue from inside your tooth.
 Our trained dentists will clean and fill the inside of your tooth to prevent further damage or infection.
 Root canal treatment can save your tooth from having to be taken out.

 In the middle of each of your teeth is a mixture of blood vessels and nerves called pulp.
 Pulp sits inside a space called the pulp chamber.
 Connected to the pulp chamber and the pulp are one or more root canals.
 If your tooth is damaged, bacteria from your saliva can get inside it.
-This causes causes irritation, pain and swelling.
+This cause causes irritation, pain and swelling.

 Root canal treatment is usually done under local anaesthesia.
 This completely blocks pain from your tooth and, jaw area and you will stay awake during the procedure.
 If you’re worried about having a local anaesthetic, feel free to talk to our dentist.

 During root canal therapy, your dentist will clean the site and removes this dead or diseased tissue, cleans the inside of the tooth thoroughly, and then places a sealer material completely filling the inside the tooth and sealing it so that no living tissue or bacteria can get inside to prevent future infections in the nerve tissue or pulp.
 When this infected tissue or pulp is not treated, it breaks down and bacteria can cause an abscess, or infection of the mouth, face, jaw, or throat.
 However, with a simple root canal, you can prevent an abscess from developing.

 If we determine you need root canal therapy, we use advanced technology to make treatment simple and efficient to restore your pain-free mouth.

 Root Canal Symptoms